MeinChef/linux-journey/journal.md

 - Plate Up
 - In Sink

-You can't mount drives to your home directory, mount them to /media or whatever, and symlink the drives to your $HOME directory.
+You should not mount drives to your home directory, mount them to /media or whatever, and symlink the drives to your `$HOME` directory.

 ### Proton commands <br />
 Write log: `PROTON_LOG=1 %command%`